-Open to the public to meet, stay and play, year-round at Mo-Ranch!
+Open to the public to meet, stay, play and pray, year-round at Mo-Ranch!

 Nestled on 500 acres along the spring-fed Guadalupe River, Presbyterian Mo-Ranch Assembly is located in the heart of the beautiful Hill Country in Hunt, Texas.
 Mo-Ranch is open to the public for spiritual retreats, conferences, summer and day camps, weddings, reunions, group meetings, corporate retreats, vacation getaways and individual reservations.
 Enjoy an overnight stay with conference center facilities, hotel rooms, unique historical housing and group lodging.
 The public is always welcome to come and play for the day with a guest pass!